merchise/xotl.ql/docs/source/terms.rst

        In general, a storage is a place from which one could draw objects from.
 We may then, relax the "persistence" requirement from a component to be considered a storage.
-For instance, a `memcached` server may be considered a key-value storage, that a query translator may target.
+For instance, a `memcached` server could be considered a key-value storage, that a query translator might target.

    thread-local object